 In Health Centres

-We strengthen the government healthcare system by working with health centres to provide training and technical assistance to healthcare staff and volunteers, as well as infrastructure improvements when required.
+We strengthen the government healthcare system by working with health centres to provide training and technical assistance to healthcare staff and volunteer health workers, as well as infrastructure improvements when required.